-That section of "Hogan Road" follows the original path of the "OLD Spanish TRAIL" that the early Spanish Soldiers from America's oldest city, Saint Augustine, used to travel inland to their "rear-guard" fort on the St Johns River that they called "Fort San Nicolas" in the late 1500's.
+This section of "Hogan Road" follows the original path of the "Old Spanish Trail" that the early Spanish Soldiers from America's oldest city, Saint Augustine, used to travel inland to their "rear-guard" fort on the St Johns River that they called "Fort San Nicolas" in the late 1500's.

 Saint Augustine is America's "OLDEST CITY", and, had it survived, Fort San Nicolas/Jacksonville would have been the nations SECOND oldest city.